A woman and a man in the distance in a field at sunset

 Yes, yes, it did.

+History is more original than fiction; it also stars more women over 40.
 If you are interested in learning more about the real people behind the Sutton Hoo ship burial excavation, here's an informative page from the National Trust.

 Back to blog